 Now, years later I’m reminded of Carol’s Daughter as Westworld’s (the HBO drama I’m currently filming) hair chief Joy Zapata sent me home with the hair Milkplus a pot of the marula Oil mask.

 A combination of still nursing my 2-year-old, and a lot of shooting, has left my hair in a sorry state.
 So, Carol’s Daughter (aka founder Lisa Price) has come to the rescue.
 And I’m loving it.

 The Marula Oil collection smells divine.

 Marula, known as ‘Africa’s Beauty Secret’ is found in Southern Africa and Madagascar – and the exotic fruit’s seeds provide the oil used in the line.
 4 times more vitamin C than oranges, and with a sweet, nutty aroma, it’s been harvested and used in beauty concoctions for 12 thousand years.

-C.D.’s cleansing and moisturising hair milk is a new kind of shampoo experience.
+C.D.’s cleansing and moisturizing hair milk is a new kind of shampoo experience.

-In some cultures water isn’t even used to get clean!
+In some cultures, water isn’t even used to get clean!
 Oil, dust, even sweat can remove dirt.
 You just need a substance that can lift the dirt from your body, and carry it away.
 In fact, our bodies naturally clean themselves – with the substances that it produces.
-I remember being at school and some girls deciding to stop washing their hair – and for those who did it long enough their hair settled into being extremely healthy looking (after months of greasy, smelly protest from heads that were addicted to daily washing and application of product!).
+I remember being at school and some girls decided to stop washing their hair – and for those who did it long enough, their hair settled into being extremely healthy-looking (after months of greasy, smelly protest from heads that were addicted to daily washing and application of product!).
 What I’m getting at is that we can be more gentle with our cleaning habits – it’s about working in harmony with natural substances.

 I read recently that the brand had been acquired by L’Oreal.
 That was a number of years ago, and it looks like Lisa Price is still at the helm, and the brand is stronger than ever.